Categories

 We have solved the measurement issue as much as we can at this moment in time.

-The future of podcast measurement is facing some very large challenges in the near future as we struggle to obtain client-side listening data, the very limited path to listener opt-in tracking, internet protocol (IPv4 to IPv6) technology, elimination of the cookie, and growing privacy-related global legal restrictions change and develop.
+The future of podcast measurement is facing some very large challenges shortly as we struggle to obtain client-side listening data, the very limited path to listener opt-in tracking, internet protocol (IPv4 to IPv6) technology, elimination of the cookie, and growing privacy-related global legal restrictions change and develop.

 As we face all the above challenges, we must always keep in mind that podcasting has been rooted for 16 years in being mostly a non-commercial medium that is free, open, and accessible.

-Is important to continue to recognize the trust-building that is rooted in the history the medium has in protecting listeners’ privacy.
+It is important to continue recognizing the trust-building rooted in the medium’s history in protecting listeners’ privacy.
 This trust-building has resulted in strong ROI via host reads ads without violating listener privacy.

 Has the discovery issue been solved?

 The discovery issue has never existed in the way it has been commonly understood.
-Many complain that podcast discovery is the core issue behind why their podcasts have not grown in the audience they have as fast they would like.
+Many complain that podcast discovery is the core reason their podcasts have not grown in the audience they have as fast as they would like.

-The discovery of podcasts can certainly be better, but most of that issue falls on the backs of the podcast creator and how well they have developed the topics and program, show marketing and promotion, website SEO, and their efforts to inspire the audience sharing to others.
+The discovery of podcasts can certainly be better.
+Still, most of that issue falls on the backs of the podcast creator and how well they have developed the topics and program, show marketing and promotion, website SEO, and their efforts to inspire the audience sharing to others.

-I mostly give the same advice today as I have years ago.
-The opportunity to succeed in podcasting has not really changed.
-It just takes planning and goal setting, focus on relevant content, good sounding audio, an aggressive distribution, and a promotion plan that connects with listeners.
+I mostly give the same advice today as I did years ago.
+The opportunity to succeed in podcasting has not changed.
+It just takes planning and goal setting, focus on relevant content, good-sounding audio, an aggressive distribution, and a promotion plan that connects with listeners.

 What will happen in the future in the podcasting space?

-The podcasting medium will keep steadily growing in all areas in the near and long-term future.
+The podcasting medium will keep steadily growing in all areas in the near and long term.
 It is up to all of us to evolve podcasting in a way that preserves its roots as a trusted and level playing field for all to contribute and participate.

 He is available for podcast interviews and other media opportunities here – Calendly.com/robgreenlee/